sebastianha/angular-gsthumbnails/README.md

 ### Usage:

-See index.html for examples and how it works.
+See index.html and app.js for examples and how it works.

 ### Testing: